dadadies/ddd_image_organize/design_document.md

 *   **Local LLMs:** Support running LLMs locally on the user's machine.
 Requires sufficient hardware resources and a compatible LLM implementation (e.g., llama.cpp). eg: LM Studio.

 The software should allow users to choose their preferred LLM and configure the necessary settings.

-## 7. Future Goals

-*   Improve compatibility with local and online LLMs/APIs.
-*   Enhance accuracy in image identification and folder placement.
-    The current LLM is not always accurate in identifying images and placing them in the appropriate folders.
-This is an area that needs further development.
-*   Implement a configuration/preference system.